 A3.
 It’s easier to trade just on price, but we prefer to compete by being different than other manufacturers by adding value to our brand with these kinds of topics and events.
 Education is one way we help differentiate the brand.

-Q5.
-One of inventors noted that his idea is still very conceptual; are you willing to consider devices that are in the very primary stages of ideation?
+Q4.
+One of our inventors noted that his idea is still very conceptual; are you willing to consider ideas that are in the very primary stages of ideation?

 A4.
 Yes, if he has a vision and can articulate it clearly.
 There needs to be some reasonableness to the idea, however – it can’t just be a verbal “wish.”
 It is not an “invention” if there is not some basis in reality with regard to translation into something functional.

 Q5.
 From one of our Edison Nation members: would a learning device be acceptable?
 What about an attachable device for a baby’s crib, or changing table and travel items?